realistschuckle/nodemock/README.md

 	mocked.times(repetitiveCount);
 		We can rule the mocked method to be called multiple times with same parameters Finally we can check that using above assert method;

+	mocked.reset()
+		Reset all the rules and mocks created.
+And bring mocked object into a stage when it's created

 ### Confirm ###